Dorset Innovation Park: Winfrith Technology Centre

-In 2004 Winfrith Technology Centre was sold to the UK government's regeneration agency, English Partnerships for £7.54 million.
+In 2004 Winfrith Technology Centre was sold to the UK government's regeneration agency English Partnerships for £7.54 million.
 English Partnerships' ownership passed to its successor body, the Homes and Communities Agency, in December 2008.

 Dorset Green Technology Park

-In early 2008 English Partnerships appointed Zog Brownfield Ventures to redevelop the Technology Centre.
+In early 2008 English Partnerships appointed Zog Brownfield Ventures (ZBV) to redevelop the six acres (2.4 hectares) of land at the site.
 The intention was "to create an eco-friendly business complex".
 By 2009 the site was being called the Dorset Green Technology Park.
 There were major plans to expand and redevelop the site.